-10/9/1 An employee shall, upon written request to his/her agency within a reasonable time, have an opportunity to review his/her personnel file(s) in the presence of a designated management representative during the employee's regular scheduled hours of employment without loss of pay.
+10/9/1 An employee shall, upon written request to his/her agency within a reasonable time, have an opportunity to review his/her personnel file(s) during the employee's regular scheduled hours of employment without loss of pay.
 A Union representative may accompany the employee when reviewing his/her personnel file(s).
-Alternatively, an individual employee may authorize a designated grievance representative to review the employee's personnel file(s) on the employee's behalf in the presence of a designated management representative.
+Alternatively, an individual employee may authorize a designated grievance representative to review the employee's personnel file(s) on the employee's behalf.
 Such authorization must be in writing, must specifically identify the representative authorized to review the file(s) and must be provided to the agency or department within a reasonable time prior to the review of the file(s).
 However, neither employees nor their authorized representatives shall be entitled to review confidential pre-employment information or confidential information relating to promotions out of the bargaining unit.